PokemonGoMap/RocketMap/docs/extras/faq.md

 ## Which is the best scan option to use to find pokemon?

-Speed-Scheduler is the most useful as it has many features such as finding exact spawnpoint times and duration and limiting
-speed to stop violations.
+SpeedScan (`-speed`) is the most used scheduler: it's the only scheduler that currently supports finding the proper spawnpoint time and duration, and it also features a built-in speed limiter to avoid speed violations (i.e. softbans).

-More information can be found here : [Speed Scheduler] (https://rocketmap.readthedocs.io/en/develop/extras/Speed-Scheduler.html)
+More information can be found here : [Speed Scheduler] (Speed-Scheduler.md)

 ## But I was happy using the default Hex or Spawnpoint scanning...